v2saumb/LinuxServerConfiguration/README.md

 # edit the
 sudo nano /etc/postgresql/9.3/main/pg_hba.conf

-# uncomment and modify the settings where necesary
+# uncomment and modify the settings where necessary

 # Database administrative login by Unix domain socket
 local   all             postgres                                peer